 Doctors usually prescribe antihistamines, anti-itch creams, anti-fungal creams, anti-microbial solutions or corticosteroids, based on the cause of itching.
 However, there are several natural remedies that can soothe your skin and reduce the itching.

 - Aloe vera: Its natural anti-inflammatory properties help to reduce the swelling, redness, and irritation of the skin.
 It also has healing properties and can moisturize your skin.2 Gather the gel of an aloe vera leaf by slitting it lengthwise.
-Apply the fresh aloe vera gel to your ankle and leave it on for a
+Apply the fresh aloe vera gel to your ankle and leave it on for a few minutes.

 - Cold compress: Applying ice is the best way to soothe the area and prevent itching.
 Ice temporarily numbs the area, thereby reducing the itching sensation and prevent any further damage to your skin.
 Place an ice pack on the affected area for about 20 minutes for an instant relief.
 Repeat this every time your skin feels itchy.